 I complied this Mexico City packing list based on my own extensive experience traveling to Mexico City on various occasions throughout the year.

-Without further ado, here are my top recommendations on what to pack for a trip to Mexico City:
+Without further ado, here are my top recommendations on what to bring to Mexico City:

 Mexico City Packing List Essentials